lukepvb/applicationtracker/README.md

 # AppTrack
-AppTrack is a full stack, management tool for built for people on the job search.
+AppTrack is a full stack, management tool built for people on the job search.
 Users can:

 1. Log in or Sign up, depending on if they exist in the database
 2. Keep track of their applications in detail throughout the whole process, including -